JJohn86/Python/README.md

 # Python Class

-Place to store the programs and projects I worked on while doing the Udacity CS 101 Python Course
+Place to store the programs and projects I worked on while doing the Udacity CS 101 Python Course.